Which is the minimum PHP version, supported by Carbon Fields?

 - Set – a set of checkboxes with custom options;

-- Association – similar to Relationship, but also supports taxonomies, users and comments;
+- Association – enables you to select one or more posts, taxonomies, users and/or comments;

-- File – a file upload field, saving the URL to the file;
+- File – a file upload field, saving either the attachment ID or the URL to the file;

 - Image – similar to File, but made specifically for images;